dattalab/moseq2-extract/README.md

   find-roi            Finds the ROI and background distance to subtract
                       from...
-  generate-config     Generates a configuration file that holds editable... version             Print version number
+  generate-config     Generates a configuration file that holds editable... generate-index      Generates an index YAML file containing all extracted... version             Print version number
 ```